 - Offer specific professional medical, health or wellness advice to individuals

 - Advertise, sell or promote Multi-level Marketing (MLM) or Pharmaceutical products or services

-- Have poor behavior of any kind (for example, using bad language, or being unkind or judgmental, etc.)
+- Have poor behavior of any kind (e.g. Use bad language, Be unkind, judgmental, etc. etc.)